-1. Touchdown:
+- 1. Touchdown:

-a.
+- a.
 Touchdown Value: 6 Points

-ii.
+- ii.
 It is a touchdown when a runner advances from the field of play so that the ball penetrates the vertical plane of the opponent's goal line.
 It is a touchdown when a loose ball is caught by a player while the ball is on or behind the opponent's goal line.

-b.
+- b.
 Player Responsibility

-iii.
+- iii.
 The player scoring the touchdown must raise their arms so the nearest official can deflag the player.
 If the player is not deflagged with one pull and the official determines the flag belt has been secured illegally, the touchdown is disallowed and the offending team is penalized.

-2. Extra Point Try:
+- 2. Extra Point Try:

 - c.
-Try Value: 1,2,or 3 Points - i.
+Try Value: 1,2,or 3 Points

+- i.
 An opportunity to score 1 point from the 3 yard line, 2 points from the 10 yard line, or 3 points from the 20 yard line by running or passing only shall be granted the team scoring a touchdown.
-NOTE: If a touchdown is scored on the last timed down of the 4th period, the Try is not attempted, unless it will affect the outcome of the game or playoff qualifying.

-d.
+- d.
 Next Play

-i.
-After a Try, the ball shall be snapped by the opponent of the scoring team at their own 14 yard line, unless moved by penalty or to begin overtime.
+- i.
+After a Try, the ball shall be snapped by the opponent of the scoring team at their own 14 yard line, unless moved by penalty, to begin overtime, or if an onside conversion is elected.

-3. Safety and Touchback:
+- 3. Safety and Touchback:

 - a.
-Safety Value: 2 points - ii.
-It is a safety when: - A runner carries the ball from the field of play to or across their own goal line, and it becomes dead there in their team's possession.
+Safety Value: 2 points

+- ii.
+It is a safety when:

+- A runner carries the ball from the field of play to or across their own goal line, and it becomes dead there in their team's possession.
 This includes when a player's fumble or backward pass from inside their own end zone lands or goes out of bounds between the goal lines.
 EXCEPTION: Momentum Rule: When a defensive player intercepts their opponent's forward pass, fumble, or backward pass, or a receiving team player catches or recovers a punt between their 5 yard line and the goal line and their original momentum carries them into the end zone where the ball is declared dead in their team's possession behind the goal line, the ball belongs to the defensive team at the spot where possession was gained. - A player punts, passes, fumbles, snaps, muffs, or bats a loose ball from the field of play to or across their end zone and the ball subsequently becomes dead there in their team's possession.
 This includes when the ball is declared dead on or behind their goal line.
 However, it does not apply to a legal forward pass that becomes incomplete. - A player on offense commits any foul for which the penalty is accepted and measurement is from a spot in their end zone; or throws an illegal forward pass from their end zone and the penalty is declined in a situation that leaves them in possession at the spot of the illegal pass and with the ball having been forced into the end zone by the passing team. - After a safety, the ball shall be snapped by the scoring team at their own 30 yard line, unless moved by penalty.